cloudmesh/cloudmesh-storage/README.md

 ### Configuration

-In the `cloudmesh4.yaml` file, find the 'awss3' section under 'storage.
+In the `cloudmesh4.yaml` file, refer the 'awss3' section under 'storage.
 In the credentials section under awss3, specify the access key id and secret access key which will be available under AWS IAM service -> Users -> Security Credentials.
 Also specify the default region where you would like your files to be stored.
 Users would like to be contained within a container for easy maintenence.
 Default container(Bucket) can be specified in the credentails section.
 Here is a sample.

 storage: